|

 - Questions: What olfactory disorder is he likely experiencing?
 What is the probable cause given his history?
 How would you investigate this?

-- Discussion Points (Viva): The patient is likely experiencing dysosmia (specifically cacosmia or parosmia), where odors are distorted and often perceived as foul, possibly phantosmia if the smell occurs in the absence of a stimulus.
-The history of head injury 6 months prior strongly suggests post-traumatic olfactory dysfunction, possibly due to damage to the olfactory nerve fibers or their central connections.
+- Discussion Points (Viva): The patient is likely experiencing dysosmia (specifically cacosmia or parosmia), where odours are distorted and often perceived as foul, possibly phantosmia if the smell occurs in the absence of a stimulus.
+The history of head injury 6 months prior strongly suggests post-traumatic olfactory dysfunction, possibly due to damage to the olfactory nerve fibres or their central connections.
 Investigation would include a detailed history of the injury, nasal endoscopy to rule out local pathology, and a high-resolution MRI of the brain and olfactory bulbs to assess for any structural damage along the olfactory pathway.
 Examiners might ask about other causes of dysosmia/phantosmia (e.g., temporal lobe epilepsy, chronic sinusitis), and the prognosis for post-traumatic olfactory loss.

 - Scenario: A 60-year-old female presents with recurrent sinusitis and bronchiectasis.
 On examination, you notice a complete absence of nasal ciliary movement.
 She also reports a history of situs inversus totalis (organs on the opposite side of the body).